 - Insect bites, mud, treacherous footing, fallen logs, and vehicles at road crossings are possible hazards.

-- There are four nearby restrooms, a natural pool at the bottom of the falls, and a bathhouse with cold showers!
+- There are four nearby restrooms and a bathhouse with cold showers!

 - Tasty post-race food and non-alcoholic drinks will be provided.

 - Results will be made available shortly after the race via Webscorer; visit the FLRC Web site for full results later.